 Giant bikes work wonderfully with Mac Ride, including Giant e-bikes (with the Mac Ride e-bike adapter).
 Some Giant bikes, only those from 2011-2014 (Overdrive 2) have a larger steerer tube and will require our a special 1 1/4" spacer.

-Bikes with some models that are not Mac Ride Compatible:
+Bike brands that have a handful of models that are not Mac Ride compatible:

-Some Trek bikes use a Bontrager knock block system which means the spacer is not flat so it is not compatible with Mac Ride's front mount.
+Some Trek bikes use a Bontrager knock block system which means the top of the spacer surface is not flat.
+If your spacers have bumps/ridges, you'll need a special lockring spacer to make your bike compatible with Mac Ride's front mount.
 You should be able to see whether your bike uses a knock block by going to the Trek website, or removing your bars and having a look at your spacers.

 If you are not sure, send us a picture and we'll try to help! firstname.lastname@example.org.

 We often get asked...is my child the right age?
 Are they too small?
 Too big?
-How do I know they are ready?
+How do I know if my family is ready for Mac Ride?
 This is a tough one as there are a few variables at play.

 Using Mac Ride should be comfortable for you and your child.
 You should be able to see over their helmet, have a relatively natural pedal stroke and be able to safely turn the handle bars.
 Taller parents with smaller children have the most time with Mac Ride.
 Shorter parents with taller children will possibly be more limited.